Zikare/novelai-scenarios/the-pervert-icon/ReadMe.md

 That is not the secret, however.
 The secret is how she rebounds after a show.
 Clover has two best friends, Bowie and Cole, in her motor home.
 Cuddling with her two dogs always brings her back from the brink.
-But her sister Cecilia is already suspecting that somthing more than cuddling is going on.
+But her sister Cecilia is already suspecting that something more than cuddling is going on.

 **Warning: NSFW with creatures possible / needed.**